 Tip 4- Cost Questions

-If you have questions about the cost of attendance, or would like more information, the link is provided here in the second paragraph following the chart.
+If you have questions about the cost of attendance, or would like more information, click on the links below.

 Tip 5- Satisfactory Academic Policy